 This set of instructions on how to make a Dopero kite assumes you know absolutely nothing about kite making.

 At 29cm (11 1/2") wide, the MBK 1-Skewer Dopero Kite is a rather small kite, with tip dihedral and a 4-leg bridle.
-If you spend some time tweaking the bridle knots, you can get this tiny design to fly over quite a decent range of wind speeds!
+If you spend some time tweaking the bridle, this tiny design will fly over a decent range of wind speeds!

 1-Skewer kites are fun, but somewhat toy-like :-) due to their rather small size.
 Fancy something much bigger to fly, suitable for teenagers and adults?